How to Become a Writer and Build a Financially Viable Career

 - Grant writer — writes documents to help organizations seeking grants.

-Step 2.
-Get the appropriate credentials (if applicable)
+Get the appropriate credentials (where applicable)

-A PhD in creative writing is only necessary for people who want to teach literature or writing at college or university levels.
+A PhD in creative writing is perhaps only necessary for people who want to teach literature or writing at college or university levels.

 After getting a Masters of Fine Arts in Creative Writing at the acclaimed Iowa Writers’ Workshop, Flannery O'Connor went on to become a pivotal figure in the Southern Gothic genre.
-Bestselling author Rachel Kushner got her MFA at Columbia University.
+Bestselling author Rachel Kushner got her MFA at Columbia.
 You needn't look too hard to find examples of authors who emerged from MFA programs to establish glittering literary careers.

 Then again, you can find just as many authors who didn’t study anything related to writing and worked decidedly unliterary jobs before making it big — like Charles Bukowski (postman), Haruki Murakami (jazz club manager), and Harper Lee (airline ticket clerk).
+After all, life experience is a key ingredient of any good fiction.

 Again, you can find examples of many great fiction authors who completed degrees in English or Literature, such as Sally Rooney, John Green, Toni Morrison, Aravind Adiga, and Stephen King.
-But as stated above, post-secondary education is not a required credential of becoming a novelist.
+But as stated above, higher education is not a required credential of becoming a novelist.

 If you’re hoping to become a nonfiction writer, however, academic qualifications can become more important.